Considering Separation or Divorce?

 Due to the significant impact of divorce, many couples turn to marriage counselling before making the final decision whether to stay together or call it quits.
-Marriage counselling can help repair a marriage by improving communication, reducing arguments, restoring intimacy, increasing trust, resolving impasses and reminding a couple what they love about each and why they decided to get married in the first place.
+Marriage counselling can help repair a marriage by improving communication, reducing arguments, restoring intimacy, increasing trust, resolving impasses and reminding a couple what they love about each other and why they decided to get married in the first place.
 (This article is electronically protected – Copyright © Associated Relationship & Counsellors Sydney)

-Marriage counselling can be an excellent way in which to mediate discussions so that you can talk about those difficult and sensitive issues that are causing difficulty in your marriage and which might be leading you to think about divorce.
+Marriage counselling can be an excellent way in which to mediate discussions so that you can talk about those difficult and sensitive issues that are causing difficulty in your marriage and might be leading you to think about divorce.